kishek2000/treeVisualizer/README.md

 Restrictions:
 * Do not use more than 8 added mb of memory;
 * Do not take longer than 1.5 seconds for any particular operation.

+## Architecture Plan
+The current plan is to use NextJS, and Vercel for deployment.